Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 In the solution, the money is not sent directly to the escrow service’s address, but instead, it is sent to a 2-of-3 multisig address with one key controlled by each of the transacting parties and one controlled by the mediator.
 When there is no dispute, the two transacting parties can create together the transfer transaction.
 Only if there is a dispute the mediator will get involved, collaborating with either the buyer or seller (as appropriate) to redeem the funds.

+The steps below will show how to expore and run the Waves Escrow dApp on Morpheus Labs BPaaS platform (ML BPaaS).

 Refer to https://docs.morpheuslabs.io/docs for more detailed information about ML BPaaS.

-The steps below show how to expore and run the Waves Escrow dApp on Morpheus Labs BPaaS platform (ML BPaaS).

 ## Step 1.
 Clone the project
 `git clone https://github.com/Morpheuslabs-io/waves-dapp-sample-01`